Community advocacy is making a difference

-Our community faces another challenge to our vision of economic diversity and prosperity.
-We have many liquor stores, beauty shops, dollar stores, and auto-related businesses.
-A developer wants to put in a liquor store in the closed Walgreens at Covington and Hairston, 5395 Covington Highway, Stone Mountain, Ga., and needs a Special Land Use Permit.
-We deserve a diversity of businesses that cater to a wider array of interests and necessities.
-Please note the following important dates:
+The liquor store would be a blight on our community’s vision of economic diversity and prosperity.
+We have too many liquor stores, beauty shops, dollar stores, and auto-related businesses.
+We deserve a variety of businesses that cater to a wide array of interests and necessities.

-- July 23, 5:30 pm The Board of Commissioners hears the case, in person, at 178 Sams Street, Decatur.
+The final public meeting is Aug.
+13, 5:30 pm.
+The Board of Commissioners hears the case, in person, at 178 Sams Street, Decatur.

 This isn’t a fight against existing businesses, but a plea for balance.
 We welcome many types of new businesses.
 In the spring, the community responded to a Planning Department survey and overwhelmingly asked for more cafes and restaurants (no fast food), high quality grocery stores, a variety of retail options, entertainment venues, and professional services.
 We encourage developers to consider the demand for higher-end businesses in our area.
 They could capture the dollars we spend in Decatur, Avondale Estates, Tucker, and north DeKalb.

 The original code was approved in 2011.
+It covers a four-square-mile area around Hidden Hills, from Covington to Redan, Hairston to Young Road/Panola.
+Click here to see the map.
 It did not bring about the redevelopment and businesses we had hoped for.
 Areas like the underused shopping centers at Hairston/Redan are ripe for redevelopment.
+The changes are designed to attract mixed-use development along the main commercial corridors as well as bring it up-to-date with County zoning code changes.

 The main change is to allow 80% residential in the mixed-use projects rather than the current 70%.
 Additional density will be given for including restaurants or cafes, grocery stores, medical offices, retail, and/or more public space (all things the public asked for in the spring survey).